IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 # Enabling Facebook authentication for iOS apps (Swift SDK)
 {: #facebook-auth-ios}

-Last updated: 01 August 2016
+Last updated: 22 August 2016
 {: .last-updated}

-To use Facebook as an identity provider in your iOS applications, add and configure the iOS Platform for your Facebook application.
+To use Facebook as an identity provider in your {{site.data.keyword.amafull}} iOS applications, add and configure the iOS Platform for your Facebook application.
 {:shortdesc}

 ## Before you begin